oceanprotocol/pdr-backend/READMEs/predictoor.md

 The next sections describe how to go beyond this baseline of running a bot on mainnet.

+## Claim Payout

+When running predictoors on mainnet, you have the potential to earn $.

+**[Here](payout.md)** are instructions to claim your earnings.

 ## Optimize Model

 Once you're familiar with the above, you can make your own model and optimize it for $.
 Here's how:
-1. Fork `pdr-backend` repo
+1. Fork `pdr-backend` repo.
-1. Change the approach3 modeling code as you wish, while iterating with simulation.
+1. Change predictoor approach3 modeling code as you wish, while iterating with simulation.
-1. Bring your model as a Predictoor bot to testnet then Mainnet.
+1. Bring your model as a Predictoor bot to testnet then mainnet.

 To help, here's the code structure of the bot:
 - It runs [`predictoor_agent3.py::PredictoorAgent3`](../pdr_backend/predictoor/approach3/predictoor_agent3.py) found in `pdr_backend/predictoor/approach3`